Shirley22225/DataAnalystSkillsQuery/README.md

 - Keep Learning more skills.

  # Additional Recommendations
-- A basic knowledge(https://intellipaat.com/blog/data-science-prerequisites/#:~:text=Mathematics%20is%20one%20of%20the,feature%20engineering%20and%20data%20preprocessing.) of mathematics is recommended.
+- A !.[basic knowledge](https://intellipaat.com/blog/data-science-prerequisites/#:~:text=Mathematics%20is%20one%20of%20the,feature%20engineering%20and%20data%20preprocessing.) of mathematics is recommended.
 - Have practical knowledge when applying.
 - Women in Kansas City are advantaged to apply.